 6kg Payload per arm

 TALOS has a payload of 6 Kg with each arm fully extended, because it was designed having in mind the use of heavy industrial tools.
-This capacitates the robot for effectively perform tasks in environments such as the Factory of the Future.
+This enables our walking biped humanoid robot to effectively perform tasks in various environments such as the Factory of the Future.

 Areas of use